sebkaster/CarND-LaneLines-P1/writeup.md

     * clothoids,
     * arcs.

-    Based on these segments the boundary could be constructed.
+    Based on these segments, the boundary could be constructed.

 2. Fixed parameters